 - Leadership Abilities

-Graduate students can receive a lifetime maximum of four years of government-funded student awards.
+Graduate students can receive a lifetime maximum of six years of government-funded student awards.
 Awards received under the following programs are counted toward this lifetime maximum:

 - the Canadian Institute of Health Research (CIHR)

-Since total scholarship support is limited to a maximum of four years full-time equivalence, scholars are encouraged to complete their studies in an expeditious manner.
+Since total scholarship support is limited to a maximum of six years full-time equivalence, scholars are encouraged to complete their studies in an expeditious manner.

-The Natural Sciences and Engineering Research Council (NSERC) offers Post-Graduate Scholarships (PGS) at the master's and doctoral levels to outstanding students pursuing a degree in natural sciences or engineering.
-These awards are valued at $17,300 at the MSc level for 12 months and $21,000 at the PhD level for up to 3 years.
+The Natural Sciences and Engineering Research Council (NSERC) offers scholarships at the master's and doctoral levels to outstanding students pursuing a degree in natural sciences or engineering.
+These awards are valued at $17,500 at the MSc level for 12 months and $21,000 (PGS) or $35,000 (CGS) at the PhD level for up to 3 years.
 The competition is open to Canadian citizens or permanent residents of Canada.

 Learn more about eligibility for NSERC scholarships.